 - Does coughing wake your child at night?

-- How long do they last?
+- How often do bouts of breathing trouble happen?
+And how long do they last?

 - Does your child have any known pollen, dust, pet or food allergies?